Charitable Lead Trusts

 2. How do charitable lead grantor trusts differ from charitable lead non-grantor (family) trusts?

-Lifetime Charitable Lead Trusts (CLT) can be either grantor or non-grantor trusts, whereas a testamentary CLT can only be a non-grantor trust.
-A grantor charitable lead annuity trust (CLAT) affords the donor an upfront income tax deduction.
+Lifetime CLTs can be either grantor or non-grantor trusts, whereas a testamentary CLT can only be a non-grantor trust.
+A grantor CLAT affords the donor an upfront income tax deduction.
 This charitable income tax deduction is equal to the present value of the charitable lead interest and is based on the Internal Revenue Code §7520 rate.
-The rate for January 2013 is 1.0%.
-A taxpayer can utilize the rate in the month of funding the CLT or either of the two prior months.
-The charitable income tax deduction is usable in the year the assets are irrevocably transferred to the trust (limited to a percentage of adjusted gross income) like any other charitable income tax deduction with a five-year carry-forward of any unused deduction.
+The rate for January 2014 is 2.2%.
+A taxpayer can utilize the rate in the month of funding the CLT or either of the 2 prior months.
+The charitable income tax deduction is usable in the year the assets are irrevocably transferred to the trust (limited to a percentage of adjusted gross income) like any other charitable income tax deduction with a 5-year carry-forward of any unused deduction.
 The donor’s death during the charitable term of the grantor CLT would require a partial recapture of the income tax deduction.
 Any income generated or capital gains realized within the grantor CLT during the trust term would be taxed as income to the grantor—just as if the asset remained in the grantor’s name.
 This would be the case even though the grantor is not receiving any current cash flow.

 Grantor CLT Example: Jean, age 60, is charitably inclined and does not need current income and is anticipating a sizable jump in her income this year.
-She establishes a $1 million grantor CLAT that will pay the local Humane Society $55,000 (5.5%) per annum for the next 10-years.
-Assuming a §7520 rate of 1.0% (January 2013), the current income tax deduction would total about $520,900 that she can utilize against her current income subject to the general charitable deduction rules.
-Assuming an 8% annual return, the value of the CLAT returned to Jean (grantor) at the end of the 10 years would be more than $1.36 million.
+She establishes a $1 million grantor CLAT that will pay the local Humane Society $55,000 (5.5%) per annum for the next 10 years.
+Assuming a §7520 rate of 2.2% (January 2014), the current income tax deduction would total about $488,900 that she can utilize against her current income subject to the general charitable deduction rules.
+Assuming an 8% annual return, the value of the CLAT returned to Jean (grantor) at the end of the 10 years would be about $1.363 million.

 With a non-grantor or family CLT, the trust’s charitable income tax deduction is taken annually on the income tax return for the trust in the amount of the actual annual annuity payment to charity without any adjusted gross income limitation.
 The donor does not receive any further income tax deduction.
 The family CLT will be taxed on any excess income at the trust level as it is a separate tax-paying entity and pays income taxes on its income (IRS Form 1041).
 The real benefit of a family or non-grantor CLT is that it can be structured to transfer assets to the next generation with reduced gift tax consequences since the remainder interest gift is valued at trust inception.
 Thus, the family CLT is best designed for those donors who have a significant charitable intent along with a wish to make a deferred gift to heirs with minimal tax consequences (estate freeze planning).

 Lifetime Family CLAT Example: Jill, age 50, is charitably inclined and desires to provide a gift to her teenage children 10 years hence.
 She establishes a $1 million non-grantor CLAT that will pay the local hospital $55,000 (5.5%) per annum for the next 10 years.
-Assuming a §7520 rate of 1.0% (January 2013), she would receive no charitable income tax deduction but would be treated as making a taxable gift of about $479,100.
-While the $14,000 annual gift exclusion would not be available for this gift as it is not of a present interest, Jill can utilize her $5.25 million gift/estate exemption (2013) to offset any federal gift taxes (state gift taxes may be payable in some states).
-Assuming an 8% annual return, the value of the CLAT that would pass to her children as remainder beneficiaries at the end of the 10 years (2023) would be more than $1.36 million—substantially greater than the $479,100 taxable gift reported at trust inception.
+Assuming a §7520 rate of 2.2% (January 2014), she would receive no charitable income tax deduction but would be treated as making a taxable gift of about $511,100.
+While the $14,000 annual gift exclusion would not be available for this gift as it is not of a present interest, Jill can utilize her $5.34 million gift/estate exemption (2014) to offset any federal gift taxes (state gift taxes may be payable in some states).
+Assuming an 8% annual return, the value of the CLAT that would pass to her children as remainder beneficiaries at the end of the 10 years (2024) would be about $1.363 million—substantially greater than the taxable gift of $511,100 reported at trust inception.

 3. What key requirements must be met to establish and manage a charitable lead trust?

-- The transfer to the charitable lead trust (CLT) must be irrevocable.
+- The transfer to the CLT must be irrevocable.

 - The guaranteed annuity payable to charity must be paid at least annually and can be made in either cash or in kind.
 This would be true regardless of whether there is adequate trust income generated in the applicable year.

-- Additional contributions to a Charitable Lead Annuity Trust (CLAT) are prohibited but no such prohibition exists for a Charitable Lead Unitrust (CLUT).
+- Additional contributions to a CLAT are prohibited but no such prohibition exists for a CLUT.

-4. When should one utilize a Charitable Lead Annuity Trust (CLAT) or a Charitable Lead Unitrust (CLUT)?
+4. When should one utilize a CLAT or a CLUT?

 Certainly, a CLAT is simpler to set up and administer as the trust assets need to be valued only at the time of trust inception.
-The annual annuity payable to charity can increase over the term of the trust, but any such change must be spelled out in the trust document.
+The annual annuity payable to charity can increase over the term of the trust but any such change must be spelled out in the trust document.
 Conversely, a CLAT does not allow additional contributions to the trust in future years.
-A Charitable Lead Unitrust (CLUT) permits additional contributions, but the trust itself must be revalued every year.
+A CLUT permits additional contributions but the trust itself must be revalued every year.
 This can be expensive if the CLUT holds assets that are difficult to value.
 The annuity payout in a CLUT is equal to a fixed percentage of trust value on the annual valuation date and thus can and generally will fluctuate in dollar terms on an annual basis.

-5. In what situations is a Charitable Lead Trust most effective?
+5. In what situations is a CLT most effective?

 - Donor has a significant charitable intent